 3.Plant 10 native plants in the space!

-At Edge of the Woods Native Plant Nursery, we have landscape plugs for an easy and economical start to your pollinator patch.
+We often have landscape plugs for an easy and economical start to your pollinator patch.
 The small plugs are easy to plant and ready to take off in your landscape.
 They are only $5 each.
 We’ve selected some of the best plants for pollinators to provide nectar and habitat from Spring through frost.